 - Plan for Course Launch: Let's talk about next steps for getting these courses launched on Hyperlink!
 At this point, you're welcome to polish your course and schedule a live cohort, or chat with us further about possibilities.
 You can also continue posting on the forum for feedback.
 See below for details on getting your course launched.

 - Meta Course Retro: We'll take the last ~15 minutes of our final call to do a retrospective on how the Meta Course went, and how we can improve it for next time.

 Test Runs and One-on-Ones

-Test Runs: If you're not an experienced teacher or facilitator, often the most challenging part of designing a course is not writing the curriculum itself, but experience what it feels like to actually guide a group discussion or activity in a realistic setting.
+Test Runs: If you're not an experienced teacher or facilitator, often the most challenging part of designing a course is not writing the curriculum, but experiencing what it feels like to actually guide a group discussion or activity in a realistic setting.

 This experience will come over time, as you run the course — but we can jumpstart it with a Test Run.
 This is a live session where you can practice facilitating a representative portion of your course.
 Pick a ~30 minute part of your course you'd like to try, and schedule an event where other Meta Course participants can join, learn with you, and give feedback.

-One-on-Ones: You can optionally schedule a one-on-one call with a member of the Hyperlink team at any point during the Meta Course.
-If you're feeling uncertain about your course, want to talk through details we didn't have time to cover in the live calls, or want to chat about anything else, feel free to reach out!
+1:1 Workshop: You can optionally schedule a 1:1 call with a member of the Hyperlink team at any point during the Meta Course.
+If you're feeling uncertain about your course, and would like some extra guidance, feel free to reach out!